John Cale discography

-John Cale (born 9 March 1942) is a Welsh musician, composer, singer-songwriter and record producer who was a founding member of the experimental rock band the Velvet Underground in the 1960s.
+John Cale (born 9 March 1942) is a Welsh singer, musician, composer, record producer and arranger.
+He is a founding member of the influential American rock band the Velvet Underground, with whom he recorded two studio albums.
 In the subsequent four decades, Cale has released varied solo albums, film soundtracks, and collaborations with Lou Reed, Brian Eno, Bob Neuwirth and others.